2.0 .........Receiving DRM + Ginga

 The NCL language used to write Ginga applications.
 NCL is a declarative language for hypermedia-document authoring.
 The imperative language Lua can also be used as NCLua media objects.

-The complete definition of Ginga transport over DRM and the formal language and middleware definitions are based in the ITU Recommendation H.761, and is available in the link below (this is the draft version 2):
+The complete definition of Ginga transport over DRM and the formal language and middleware definitions are based in the ITU Recommendation H.761, and is available in the link below (release candidate 1):

 Other important references (in Portuguese) are: